Photos Show The $500K Gated Plot Where Kobe Bryant And Gianna Were Laid To Rest

-Newly released photos show the gated plot where Kobe Bryant and daughter Gianna were laid to rest last week.
+Newly-released photos show the gated plot where Kobe Bryant and daughter Gianna were laid to rest last week.

-The pair were killed in a helicopter crash outside Los Angeles on January 29, and last week were buried in a small ceremony for friends and family.
-Newly released pictures show the colorful and gated plot where they were buried, a final resting place with a view of the ocean.
+The pair were killed in a helicopter crash outside Los Angeles on January 29, and last week, they were buried in a small ceremony for friends and family.
+Newly-released pictures show the colorful and gated plot where they were buried, a final resting place with a view of the ocean.

-As The Daily Mail reported, the plot cost $500,000 and is adorned with newly planted purple and gold flowers, the colors of Kobe’s team, the Los Angeles Lakers.
-The grave sites are also surrounded by balloons and pinwheels, which the report noted represented a child’s death.
+As The Daily Mail reported, the plot cost $500,000 and is adorned with newly-planted purple and gold flowers, the colors of Kobe’s team, the Los Angeles Lakers.
+The gravesites are also surrounded by balloons and pinwheels, which the report noted represented a child’s death.
 The pictures also showed that the burial plot was surrounded by a stone fence with a black metal gate in front.

 The report added that the two have unmarked headstones, as they are still awaiting inscription, and have an engraving of rosaries in the shape of a heart to represent the Bryant’s family’s Catholic faith.
 As the report noted, Kobe and his family were regular churchgoers and attended service the morning before the fatal crash.